xdyhayden/c756-exer/s2/README.md

   the "bug" version in Assignment 4, using the "bug" described for "standalone" above.

+v1.1: A version specifically for Assignment&nbsp;7.
+See the `README.md` in the subdirectory and the assignment description for further details.

 v2: This version is configurable to return errors for a specified percentage (`PERCENT_ERROR`) of calls to `read`.
 It does not include the "bug" in in Assignment 4.
 The `test` call